 Separate irrevocable trusts are maintained for employees covered and entitled to benefits.
-The Company contributes 15% of the eligible employees' salary to the trust every year.
+The Company contributes 15% of the eligible employees' salary or Rs.1.5 Lakhs whichever is lower to the trust every year.
 Such contributions are recognized as an expense when incurred.
-The company has no further contractual or constructive obligation beyond this contribution as per law.
+The company has no further contractual or constructive obligation beyond this contribution.
 Employee benefit expenses includes Rs.
-232.44 Lakhs (Previous Year: Rs.
-228.31 Lakhs) on account of contribution to the fund.
+253.65 Lakhs (Previous Year: Rs.
+232.44 Lakhs) on account of contribution to the fund.
 The Company has reversed a provision of Rs.
-76.48 Lakhs (Previous year: Rs.
-76.20 Lakhs) which was made on account of probable deficit in the corpus of trust arising due to impairment of investments made in Infrastructure Leasing & Financial Services Limited Group (IL&FS), Dewan Housing Finance Corporation Limited (DHFL) and Reliance Capital Limited (RCL) by the trust in earlier years (included under "Contribution to Provident and Other Funds" [Refer Note 25]).
+30.46 Lakhs (Previous Year: Rs.
+76.48 Lakhs) which was made on account of probable deficit in the corpus of trust (Refer Note 251).